-Then the cop delivers the WAT instructions while demonstrating the test for the suspect to copy afterwards.
+Then the cop delivers the WAT instructions while demonstrating the test for the suspect to copy afterward.
 The instructions go as follows:

 - "Place your left foot on the line."

-- "Place your right foot on the line ahead of the left foot, with heel of right foot against toe of left foot."
+- "Place your right foot on the line ahead of the left foot, with the heel of right foot against the toe of left foot."